 The law requires that a Fire Risk Assessment be completed.
-A Fire Risk Assessment is required for anyone who has responsibility for buildings, such as an employer, owner, or occupier of premises not considered a single private dwelling (a private residence), and you must make sure that the Fire Risk Assessment is completed by a qualified person.
-Your responsibility is to find fire dangers and hazards within your property and take the appropriate actions.
+A Fire Risk Assessment is necessary for anyone responsible for buildings, such as an employer, owner, or occupier of premises not considered a single private dwelling (a private residence), and you must make sure that the Fire Risk Assessment is completed by a qualified person.
+You are responsible for finding fire dangers and hazards within your property and taking the appropriate actions.
 Your fire risk assessment must be written if more than five persons work on your premises.
 Your risk assessment should be reviewed regularly, and any changes that could have an effect on it must be recorded.
-It may seem like a total inconvenience but you have legal obligation to ensure the safety of your staff and many businesses do not financially recover from fires.
+It may seem like a total inconvenience but you have a legal obligation to ensure your staff's safety, and many businesses do not financially recover from fires.

 The Dangers of Carbon Monoxide

 Carbon monoxide is an extremely toxic, flammable and dangerous gas.
 It’s produced by incomplete fuel burning; luckily, carbon monoxide alarms can be installed to notify you of the presence of this toxic gas in the atmosphere from faulty gas appliances.

 It’s not possible to be there to watch over your property 24/7.
 Fire alarms offer many benefits to home and business owners, although there are some who fail to install them despite their obvious advantages.
 The UK fire services respond to over 600,000 fires each year; these fires cause hundreds of deaths and thousands of injuries each year.

 According to these statistics, an estimated 500 deaths and nearly 11,000 injuries occur within the domestic setting.
 A small investment about the price of installing a smoke detector or carbon monoxide detector will allow you to instantly respond to any threat to your home and family.